 |

-Pricing: HashMicro typically offers a perpetual license or a subscription model with unlimited users, which significantly reduces TCO for larger organisations.
+Pricing: HashMicro typically offers a perpetual license or a subscription model with unlimited users, which significantly reduces TCO for larger companies.
 Pricing is provided upon consultation based on modules required.

 Suitable for: Businesses needing HR connected to wider ERP workflows like finance, procurement, and operations.